 105 Public policies are in place to respect, protect, promote and provide human rights.
-The food and nutrition security policies and other programs interrelated are on the government actions to ensure the realization of DHAA.
+The food and nutrition security policies and other programs interrelated are in the government actions to ensure the realization of DHAA.
 Public managers are responsible for making decisions about public policies, which in turn meet the diverse interests, needs and demands of society.
 Civil society plays a fundamental role in this process.
 Many public policies may have their origin in society, i.e. they can be born of legitimate demands and historical achievements of the population.
 CONSEA is becoming a promising means for mediation between civil society and government in the SAN field.

-106 Food and Nutritional Security System (SISAN) is the public system created by Law No. 11.346/2006 - LOSAN to articulate and manage the public policies of SAN.
+106 The System of Food Security and Nutrition (SISAN) is the public system created by Law No. 11.346/2006 - LOSAN to articulate and manage the public policies of SAN.
 Like other public systems, SISAN should be able to articulate and promote managerial relations between all states, and all of which must have as their common goal the completion of DHAA.

-107 However, an important issue worth mentioning: despite progress in recent years, as regards the improvement of family income and nutritional indicators, the fact is that many people who have their DHAA violated have been unable to access public policies of which they have rights to.
-This has been one of the most discussed by the National CONSEA and entails a challenging task for government managers.
-To overcome this problem, public policies should be regularly assessed and realigned, so that their goals are actually achieved, and its rightholders can effectively access them.
+107 However, an important issue worth mentioning: despite progress in recent years, as regards the improvement of family income and nutritional indicators, is the fact that many people who have their DHAA violated have been unable to access public policies of which they have a right to.
+This has been one of the most discussed points by the National CONSEA and entails a challenging task for government managers.
+To overcome this problem, public policies should be regularly assessed and realigned, so that their goals are actually achieved, and its right holders can effectively access them.